Nadwey/PSMoveClicker-electron/README.md

 Program was primarly made for ADOFAI, but you can use it as a mouse.

-Btw I'm not responsible for breaking your PSMove (it shouldn't happen as long as you keep force above -10)
+Btw I'm not responsible for breaking your PSMove (it shouldn't happen as long as you keep the force close to 0)

 ![Preview](program.png)